Terms and Conditions for Students Entering the Executive Master of Accounting with a Concentration in Forensic

 Please Note: This document only becomes effective upon written notice that you have been admitted to the Executive Master of Accounting with a dual concentration in Forensic Accounting, and Digital Accounting Forensics and Data Analytics, and you have paid the $200 deposit fee.
-You must first complete the FAU Graduate College Application, and payment of the FAU $30 application fee, and meet all normal admission requirements.
+You must first complete the FAU Graduate College Application, pay of the FAU $30 application fee, and meet all normal admission requirements.
 Please be sure to read this document; it contains information about courses, fees, academic responsibilities, and other issues important to you starting in the program.

 The Executive Master of Accounting with a dual concentration in Forensic Accounting, and Digital Accounting Forensics and Data Analytics (XFDG) is an online degree program.
 This program is the oldest program of its kind in the United States and is offered by the School of Accounting Executive Programs (SOAEP), a department in FAU's AACSB-accredited and nationally recognized College of Business.

 The program is labeled as an "executive program," which means that it is designed primarily to accommodate working professionals, who have a strong sense of direction, understanding of their personal and career goals, and have the maturity to decide for themselves how participating in the program will further those goals.

 Right of admission is limited.
 Students meeting minimal criteria are not guaranteed admission into the program.
 All admission decisions are at the discretion of the School of Accounting Executive Programs.
-Successful completion of the XBVL program leads to a Master of Accounting degree.
+Successful completion of the XFDG program leads to a Master of Accounting degree.
 Diplomas and transcripts, including their specific format and notation of the concentration, are awarded and published according to University-wide policies at the time of graduation.

 Since this is a graduate program in an AACSB accredited College of Business, you are expected to learn the materials and acquire the skills that would be expected in any reputable graduate program.
 We also expect the utmost academic honesty from every student.